Photosensitivity

-Photosensitivity is the amount to which an object reacts upon receiving photons, especially visible light.
-In medicine, the term is principally used for abnormal reactions of the skin, and two types are distinguished, photoallergy and phototoxicity.
+In medicine, photosensitivity is an abnormal reaction of the skin to light.
+There are two types: photoallergy and phototoxicity.
 The photosensitive ganglion cells in the mammalian eye are a separate class of light-detecting cells from the photoreceptor cells that function in vision.

-Skin reactions

 Human medicine

 Sensitivity of the skin to a light source can take various forms.
 People with particular skin types are more sensitive to sunburn.
 Particular medications make the skin more sensitive to sunlight; these include most of the tetracycline antibiotics, heart drugs amiodarone, and sulfonamides.

 Some dietary supplements, such as St. John's Wort, include photosensitivity as a possible side effect.

 Particular conditions lead to increased light sensitivity.
 Patients with systemic lupus erythematosus experience skin symptoms after sunlight exposure; some types of porphyria are aggravated by sunlight.
 A rare hereditary condition xeroderma pigmentosum (a defect in DNA repair) is thought to increase the risk of UV-light-exposure-related cancer by increasing photosensitivity.